ibm-cloud-docs/loadbalancer-service/ssl-offload.md

 * AES128-GCM-SHA256
 * AES128-SHA256

 If your load balancer has one or more HTTPS front-end application ports (protocols) configured, by default all the above predefined SSL ciphers will be enabled for your load balancer.

-You may choose to enable different SSL ciphers for your load balancer if needed.
+**NOTE:** You can choose to enable different SSL ciphers for your load balancer if needed.
+For more information, refer to [Choose a preferred cipher suite for your HTTPS application](custom-ciphers.html).